wuz/wuz.sh-2023/writing/my_devto_new_years_resolutions.md

 ---
-title: "My Dev.to New Year's resolutions"
+title: "My New Year's resolutions"
 date: 2019-02-03T05:11:05.179Z
 ---

-Hey folks!
-I love the resolutions that are going around here and I thought I would do my own!
+Resolutions are going around and I thought I would do my own!
 I'm only a month late, so we are off to a good start... 🤣 First off, I wanna point out this great post by Frederik:

 {% devto "_bigblind/new-years-resolutions-suck-pick-a-theme-of-the-year-2kh1" %}